 Top Bathtub Designs & How To Easily Clean a Tub

 Cleaning the bathtub isn’t a chore that most people look forward to.
-It typically requires too much scrubbing, strong chemical odors and back breaking work.
+It typically requires too much scrubbing, strong chemical odors, and back-breaking work.

 Here we’ll cover the most popular bathtub designs as well as how to easily clean a tub and bath fixtures without any scrubbing or wiping using Wet & Forget Shower.

 Bathtubs are available in a dizzying array of materials, finishes, shapes, and installations.
-Whether your tub is fashioned of no-frills fiberglass or cast-iron see the below tips and how-tos.

 Common types of bathtub materials available include:

 Enamel coated steel A tub made of formed steel with a porcelain/enamel coating is one of the best budget-friendly options.
 Unfortunately, steel pulls heat from water so bath water will cool quickly.

 Also, the enamel surface is prone to chips and bumps.
 If you are deciding between fiberglass, acrylic, and steel, keep in mind that enamel-coated steel is approximately double the weight of plastics.

 Gel-coated Fiberglass Fiberglass is another strong, yet lightweight material for bathtubs.
 Fiberglass tubs are available in a wide range of shapes and sizes as it is easy to mold into almost any shape.

 A fiberglass is a budget-friendly option for a freestanding tub.
 A fiberglass tub may be inexpensive, but they are susceptible to mold and mildew, stains, cracking, and color fading.

 High gloss acrylic Acrylic is a popular choice due to its attractive, high-gloss finish and smooth feel.
 Acrylic works well with most tub installations, including whirlpool designs.